misaka-ink/require2/README.md

 # Require2
-Add alias feature for require func
+Add alias feature for require function in nodejs